 Preach the Word!

-4 I solemnly charge you in the presence of God and of Christ Jesus—who is soon to judge the living and the dead—and by his appearing and his kingdom: 2 Preach the word!
+4 I solemnly charge you in the presence of God, and of Christ Jesus (who is soon to judge the living and the dead), and by his appearing and his kingdom: 2 Preach the word!
 Be ready in season and out of season.
 Convict, reprove, and exhort with all longsuffering and instruction.
-3 For the time will come when they will not stand for sound doctrine, but instead will follow their own desires, piling up for themselves teacher after teacher so as to satisfy their itching ears.1 4 Turning their ears away from the truth, they themselves will turn aside to mere myths.
+3 For the time will come when they will not stand for sound doctrine, but instead will follow their own desires, piling up for themselves teacher after teacher in order to satisfy their itching ears.1 4 Turning their ears from the truth, they themselves will turn aside to mere myths.
 5 But as for you, be sober and watchful in all things, endure hardships, do the work of an evangelist, fulfill your ministry.
 6 For I am already being poured out as a drink offering, and the time of my departure is at hand.
 7 I have fought the good fight, I have finished the race, I have kept the faith.
 8 From now on the crown of righteousness awaits me, a crown that the Lord, the righteous judge, will award to me2 on that Day; and not only to me, but also to all who have loved his appearing.

 9 Make every effort to come to me quickly, 10 for Demas, having loved this present world, has deserted me and gone on to Thessalonica.
 Crescens has gone to Galatia, and Titus to Dalmatia.
 11 Only Luke is with me.
 Pick up Mark and bring him with you, for he is useful to me for ministry.
 12 As for Tychicus, I have sent him to Ephesus.
 13 When you come, bring the cloak I left with Carpus at Troas; and bring the scrolls as well, especially the parchments.
 14 Alexander the coppersmith did me great harm: The Lord will repay him according to his deeds.
 15 You yourself must be on guard against him, for he vehemently opposed our message.3 16 At my first defense no one appeared with me in court; instead, they all abandoned me (may it not be counted against them).
-17 But the Lord stood with me and strengthened me, so that through me the message might be fully proclaimed for all the Gentiles to hear.
-And so was I rescued from the lion’s mouth.
-18 Yes, and the Lord will rescue me from every evil deed, and bring me safely into his4 heavenly kingdom.
+17 But the Lord stood with me and strengthened me, so that through me the message might be fully proclaimed for all the Gentiles to hear; and I was rescued from the mouth of the lion.
+18 Yes, and the Lord will rescue me from every evil deed, and will bring me safely into his4 heavenly kingdom.
 To him be the glory forever and ever.
 Amen!

 19 Greet Prisca and Aquila, and also the household of Onesiphorus.
 20 Erastus stayed in Corinth, but Trophimus I left sick at Miletus.
 21 Make every effort to come before winter.
 Eubulus greets you, as do Pudens, Linus, Claudia, and all the brothers.
 22 The Lord be with your spirit.
 Grace be with you.
 Amen.